indole/indole/doc/reference/plugin/OpenFileInterface.md

-# CreateFileInterface
+# OpenFileInterface

-Create a file for writing data
+Open a file for reading data

 ## Args